paradedb/paradedb/CONTRIBUTING.md

 Welcome!
 We're excited that you're interested in contributing to ParadeDB and want to make the process as smooth as possible.

+## Claiming and Working on Issues

+### How to Claim an Issue

+1. Before claiming an issue, ensure that:

+   - It's not already assigned to someone else
+   - There are no comments indicating ongoing work

+2. To claim an unassigned issue, simply comment `/take` on the issue.
+   This will automatically assign the issue to you.

+### Unable to Make Progress?

+If you find yourself unable to make progress on an assigned issue:

+1. Unassign yourself:

+   - Use the `unassign me` link at the top of the issue page

+2. Seek help:

+   - If you're stuck, don't hesitate to ask for help in the issue comments
+   - Explain what you've tried and where you're having difficulties

+3. Allow others to contribute:
+   - By unassigning yourself, you open the opportunity for others to work on the issue

+Remember, our goal is to maintain an efficient workflow and foster collaboration.
+If you're unable to continue work on an issue, it's best to unassign yourself promptly so that others can pick up where you left off.

 ## Technical Info

 Before submitting a pull request, please review this document, which outlines what